Oregon BPS for Industrial and Warehouse Properties

 - 150,000+ sq ft: custom quote

-For complex industrial campuses with multiple buildings or significant process-load scoping work, we typically scope custom — but the pricing remains flat (locked at scoping) rather than hourly or contingent.
+For complex industrial campuses with multiple buildings or significant process-load scoping work, we typically scope custom—but the pricing remains flat (locked at scoping) rather than hourly or contingent.
+This gives you cost certainty upfront.

-A facilities manager at a 130,000 square foot Springfield wood products warehouse and admin building came to us in 2026.
-The site had a small office building (15,000 sq ft) attached to a much larger warehouse (115,000 sq ft) used for finished lumber storage and shipping.
-The owner assumed the entire site was exempt because it was “industrial.”
+A facilities manager at a 130,000 square foot Springfield location came to us in 2026.
+The site included a small office building (15,000 sq ft) attached to a much larger warehouse (115,000 sq ft) used for finished lumber storage and shipping.
+The property owner initially assumed the entire site was exempt because it was “industrial.”

-We scoped the building as covered: the warehouse is a commercial-style building under Oregon BPS, and the office is obviously commercial.
-The actual production mill on the adjacent site was a separate building with its own process load treatment.
+We scoped the building as covered: the warehouse is a commercial-style building under ORS 330-300, and the office is obviously commercial.
+The actual production mill on the adjacent site was a separate building with its own process load treatment, not part of this scope.

 Bottom Line for Industrial Owners